mehulagg/gitlab/doc/development/feature_flags/controls.md

 Note that all the examples in that file must be preceded by `/chatops run`.

+By default, an environment (self-hosted or .com) will follow the `default_enabled` setting in a feature flag's yaml definition.
+Using GitLab ChatOps for a feature flag overrides the `default_enabled` value until you delete the feature flag in chatops

 If you get an error "Whoops!
 This action is not allowed.
 This incident will be reported." that means your Slack account is not allowed to change feature flags or you do not [have access](#access).